bacongravy/macinbox/README.md

 By default `macinbox` will create a Vagrant box in the 'vmware_fusion' format with the VMware Tools pre-installed.
 When the box format is set to 'parallels' using the `--box-format` option then the Parallels Tools are pre-installed instead.

-**Note:** Creating a 'parallels' box requires **both** VMware Fusion and Parallels Desktop to be installed.

 ## Implementation Details

 This tool performs the following actions:

 1. Creates a new blank disk image
 1. Installs macOS
-1. Installs the VMware tools
+1. Installs the VMware or Parallels tools
-1. Updates the SystemPolicyConfiguration KextPolicy to allow the VMware tools kernel extension to load automatically
+1. (VMware only) Updates the SystemPolicyConfiguration KextPolicy to allow the VMware tools kernel extension to load automatically
 1. Adds an .InstallerConfiguration file to automate the Setup Assistant app and create a user account on first boot
 1. Enables password-less sudo
 1. Enables sshd
 1. Adds an rc.installer_cleanup script which waits for the user account to be created on first boot and then installs the default insecure Vagrant SSH key in the user's home directory
 1. Enables HiDPI resolutions
-1. Converts the image into a VMDK
+1. Converts the image into a virtual hard disk
-1. Creates a Vagrant box for the VMware provider using the VMDK
+1. Creates a Vagrant box using the virtual hard disk
 1. Adds the box to Vagrant